Jessica Lange: 1976–1989: Breakthrough and acclaim

 Lange began the new decade in the light romp How to Beat the High Cost of Living (1980), co-starring Jane Curtin and Susan Saint James, which received mostly negative reviews and quickly disappeared from theaters.
 A year later, director Bob Rafelson contacted her about a project he was working on with Jack Nicholson, who had recently auditioned Lange for Goin' South (1978).
-Rafelson paid Lange a visit in upstate New York, where she was doing summer stock theater and has recounted how he watched her conversing on the telephone for half an hour before their meeting when he decided he had found the lead for his film.
+Rafelson paid Lange a visit in upstate New York, where she was doing summer stock theater.
+He has recounted how he watched her conversing on the telephone for half an hour before their meeting when he decided he had found the lead for his film.
 After meeting Lange, he wrote her name down on a piece of paper, placed it in an envelope, and sealed it.
-After several meetings and auditions with other actresses (though Rafelson had already made his decision, he feared he had done so too quickly and wanted to make sure his choice was right), the final choice was between Lange and Meryl Streep.
+He had several meetings and auditions with other actresses (Rafelson had already made his decision, but he feared he had done so too quickly and wanted to make sure his choice was right), finally choosing between Lange and Meryl Streep.
 In the end, Rafelson offered Lange the lead role opposite Nicholson in his remake of the classic film noir The Postman Always Rings Twice (1981).
-Upon offering her the part, he gave her the sealed envelope.
+Upon offering her the part, he gave her the sealed envelope and told her of his early choice.
 The film received mixed reviews, but Lange was highly praised for her performance.

 While editing The Postman Always Rings Twice, Graeme Clifford realized he had found the leading lady for his next film, his first as a director: a biographical film of actress Frances Farmer, whose disillusionment with Hollywood and chaotic family background led her down a tragic path.
 Filming Frances (1982), which co-starred Kim Stanley and Sam Shepard, was a grueling experience for Lange, who pored over the screenplay scene by scene, making deep and often taxing connections between her life and Farmer's to tap into the well of emotions the role required.
-By the end of the shoot, she was physically and mentally spent, and decided to take Stanley's advice to do "something light," which led her to accept a supporting role opposite Dustin Hoffman in Sydney Pollack's Tootsie (1982).
+By the end of the shoot, she was physically and mentally spent.
+She decided to take Stanley's advice to do "something light," and accepted a supporting role opposite Dustin Hoffman in Sydney Pollack's Tootsie (1982).

-In 1982, Lange became the first performer in 40 years to receive two Academy Award nominations in the same year, for Frances and for Tootsie, winning the Academy Award for Best Supporting Actress for her work in the latter, which not only became the second-highest-grossing film of 1982 after Steven Spielberg's E.T. the Extra-Terrestrial, it also scored an additional nine Oscar nominations, including one for Best Picture.
-Her performance in the film also earned her a Golden Globe, along with awards from the National Society of Film Critics, the New York Film Critics Circle, the Boston Society of Film Critics, and the Kansas City Film Critics Circle.
-Lange also won Best Actress at the Moscow International Film Festival for her performance in Frances.
+In 1982, Lange became the first performer in 40 years to receive two Academy Award nominations in the same year, for Frances and for Tootsie.
+She won the Academy Award for Best Supporting Actress for the latter.
+It became the second-highest-grossing film of 1982 after Steven Spielberg's E.T. the Extra-Terrestrial, and also scored nine additional Oscar nominations, including one for Best Picture.
+Lange's performance in Tootsie also earned her a Golden Globe, along with awards from the National Society of Film Critics, the New York Film Critics Circle, the Boston Society of Film Critics, and the Kansas City Film Critics Circle.
+Lange won Best Actress that year at the Moscow International Film Festival for her performance in Frances.